Questions to Ask your GP

 In some countries, you will need to request a referral from your GP before you see a knee specialist.
-Your GP can also assist you in finding the best available specialist knee surgeon and set up a consultation.
+Your GP can also assist you in finding the best available specialist hip surgeon and set up a consultation.
 Ask your GP which knee surgeon and hospital they would recommend and why.
-Does the surgeon perform knee replacement surgery regularly?
-Surgeons may get better results from devices that they are experienced in using.
+Does the surgeon perform total hip replacement or hip resurfacing surgery regularly?
+Surgeons may get better results from devices and techniques that they are experienced in using.

 Does the surgeon use the device that you would like to receive?
 Orthopaedic surgeons will usually be more experienced in using one or two devices, a small percentage of what is actively available on the market.
 By only speaking to one surgeon you are seriously limiting your options over the device you receive.
 Liken this to going to a Ford car showroom, not realising if you had done some research, you might actually be happier with a Jaguar.
 The ford dealer won’t offer you that!

-You can also talk to your GP about whether to have your knee replacement surgery done privately or within your state healthcare system – for example the NHS.
+You can also talk to your GP about whether to have your hip replacement surgery done privately or within your state healthcare system – for example the NHS.